SilverJolteon/FreedomDX/README.md

     > Read event quests from an external file.
 By SilverJolteon
   - ### Input Drop Fix
     > Fixes issue where button inputs are ignored.
 By YuzucchiNyan
+  - ### Instant supply box collection
+    > Removed delay when taking items from supply box.
+Ported by SilverJolteon from IncognitoMan's FUC
   - ### Hold to Gather
     > Allows you to simply press and hold the gather button when crouched.
 By YuzucchiNyan
   - ### True Raw